bdt105/modules/toolbox/README.md

 Retreives the index of an array of objects matching the filter keySearch == keyValue.
 First value found is retreived.

 ### factorizeMasterSlave(data: any, masterIdFieldName: string, slaveIdFieldName: string, slaveName: string) ###
-For a flat object will create a master slave object.
+For an array of flat objects will create a master slave array of objects.
 ~~~
 factorizeMasterSlave(
 [